Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the German Pharmacopoeia (DAB):

-• Horse chestnut seed (Hippocastani semen)
+• Horse chestnut seeds (Hippocastani semen)

 Medical applications